Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) The complete agreement between the owner and the contractor and a clear description of any other documents which are or shall be incorporated into the agreement, including current insurance certificates evidencing the amount of liability insurance maintained and proof of workers' compensation coverage by any person required to be as a home improvement contractor.
+(1) The complete agreement between the parties, including a clear description of any other documents which are or shall be incorporated into the agreement.

 (2) The full names, addresses, and the license number of the contractor.